Account of John: Reception by Latter Day Saints

-The tarrying of John as described in the Account of John, resonated strongly in the early church.
+John's tarrying, as described in the Account of John, resonated strongly in the early church.

-Just a month after the reception of the vision, Smith dictated a section in the Book of Mormon discussing the Three Nephites, disciples of Christ who "desired the thing which John, my beloved, who was with me in my ministry, before that I was lifted up by the Jews, desired of me."
+Just a month after the reception of the vision, Smith dictated a section in the Book of Mormon discussing the Three Nephites, disciples of Jesus who "desired the thing which John, my beloved, who was with me in my ministry, before that I was lifted up by the Jews, desired of me."
 They were then granted to live "while the world shall stand."
-Smith began preaching in public venues that "John the Revelator was then among the ten tribes of israel who had been led away by Salmaneser King of israel, to prepare them for their return, from their Long dispersion, to again possess the land of their father's."
+Smith began preaching in public venues that "John the Revelator was then among the ten tribes of Israel who had been led away by Salmaneser King of Israel, to prepare them for their return, from their Long dispersion, to again possess the land of their fathers."